 Cubs leave Edwards off wild-card roster; Strop active

-CHICAGO (AP) — The Chicago Cubs have left struggling reliever Carl Edwards Jr. off their roster for their NL wild-card game against the Colorado Rockies.
+CHICAGO (AP) — The Chicago Cubs left struggling reliever Carl Edwards Jr. off their roster for Tuesday night’s NL wild-card game against the Colorado Rockies.

 Edwards had a 5.14 ERA in 11 September appearances.
 He walked 12 in seven innings.

+The Rockies had three catchers on their roster for the single-elimination game: Chris Iannetta, Drew Butera and Tony Wolters.
+They opted for 10 pitchers, including former Cubs closer Wade Davis, and 15 position players.

+“Some other clubs might have a few more tough decisions based on the, maybe some of the experience and tenure of their roster, but in our case, it was pretty straightforward,” Rockies manager Bud Black said.

 Reliever Pedro Strop, who has been out since Sept.
-13 because of a hamstring injury, is one of 11 pitchers on the roster for Tuesday night’s game at Wrigley Field.
-Speedy outfielder Terrence Gore also is active.
+13 because of a hamstring injury, is one of 11 pitchers on Chicago’s roster for the game at Wrigley Field.
+Speedy outfielder Terrance Gore also is active.

+“I told them a couple days ago, the last two games I was telling them Sunday I wanted to be in.
+They said no, they were aiming for Thursday,” Strop said.
+“Yesterday, I told them, ‘You know what, there (won’t be) Thursday if we don’t get Tuesday.
+So let me go in.
+Let me be available.
+If you find a spot for me in the game, put me in the game.'”

 Chicago and Colorado each dropped tiebreaker games for their respective division titles on Monday.
 The Cubs lost 3-1 to Milwaukee, and the Rockies fell 5-2 to the Los Angeles Dodgers.